IBM/aiops-pot/docs/Instana POT/Monitoring a Cloud Native App/simulate-failure.md

 Now the system will take time to simulate the failures.
 Please give atleast 3-5 minutes for the system to simulate the failures.

 All of these failures will be in the qotd-rating service.
-There are going to be 4 failure scenarios in teh qotd-rating service.
+There are going to be 4 failure scenarios in the qotd-rating service.

 1. Rating service failing with 500/404 errors half of the time.
 2. Increase latency in primary GET /ratings/:id to 0.9 seconds